benjaminion/upgrading-ethereum-book/src/book.md

 One interesting side effect of this is that, if participation drops by 10% (due to 10% of validators being offline, say), then total issuance of rewards due to attestations will fall by 19%, in addition to a further reduction from penalties.

 We can calculate the participation rate at which net issuance due to attestations turns negative.
-With a participation rate $p$, the reward for a fully correct attestations is $0.844nbp$, and the penalty for a missed attestation is $0.625Tb$.
+With a participation rate $p$, the reward for a fully correct attestation is $0.844nbp$, and the penalty for a missed attestation is $0.625Tb$.
 This gives us a net issuance of $p^2(0.844Tb) - (1-p)(0.625Tb)$.
 The positive root of this is $p = 56.7\%$.
 But since this is below the 2/3 participation rate for finalisation, the [inactivity leak](/part2/incentives/inactivity) will kick-in before we reach this level and completely change the reward and penalty profile, so the calculation is of theoretical interest only.

 Note that the proposer reward is not scaled like this &ndash; proposers are already well incentivised to include all relevant attestations &ndash; and neither are sync committee rewards.
 Penalties do not scale with participation, either.